davidsami/rb3_driver/README.md

 This is a user-mode "driver" for the Harmonix Rock Band 3 wireless MIDI keyboard ("keytar") in wireless mode.

-So far, it has only been tested with the Wii version of the keytar, although I see no reason in principle why most functionality should not work with the other versions.
+So far, it has only been tested with the Wii version of the keytar, although there's reason in principle why most functionality should not work with the other versions.

 Please see the bottom of this document for licensing and disclaimers.